Install XQual Server

 Note that this will NOT prevent from storing accentuated characters in other language-sets (including asian's).

-Install XStudio
+Install XQual

 Please click on the appropriate option below: